compute-io/midsummary/README.md

 ===
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url] [![Dependencies][dependencies-image]][dependencies-url]

-> Compute module to find the midsummary (n% trimmed midrange) for an array of numeric values.
+> Compute module to find the [midsummary](http://en.wikipedia.org/wiki/Mid-range#midsummary) for an array of numeric values.

+The midsummary, or n% trimmed midrange, is the average of the n% and (100-n)% percentiles, and has a breakdown point of n%.
+Trimmed midranges are of interest as descriptive statistics or as L-estimators of central location or skewness: differences of midsummaries, such as midhinge minus the median, give measures of skewness at different points in the tail.

+#### Special Cases:
+The 50% midsummary equates to the median (see [median](https://github.com/compute-io/median) module).
+The 25% midsummary is the midhinge (see [midhinge](https://github.com/compute-io/midhinge) module).

 ## Installation